ITR Filing Deadline Missed?

 Not reporting exempt income: Many people make the mistake of not reporting income exempt from taxes.
 It is now mandatory to declare income exempt from Income Tax too, such as PPF Interest, dividends and Long Term Capital Gains from listed securities in your tax return.

-Pay all taxes in time
+Pay all taxes on time

-Failing to pay Advance Tax/Self-Assessment Tax: It is mandatory for individual taxpayers to estimate their tax liability and pay advance tax/self-assessment tax before the end of the Financial Year in order to avoid penalty @ 1% per month starting from the end of the relevant quarter.
+Failing to pay Advance Tax/Self-Assessment Tax: It is mandatory for individual taxpayers to estimate their tax liability and pay advance tax/self-assessment tax before the end of the Financial Year in order to avoid a penalty of 1% per month starting from the end of the relevant quarter.
 This is required only if your tax liability exceeds Rs.
 10,000/- in the Financial Year.

 Get Organized